Why Linear and Connected TV Are Better Together

 3. Tap into incremental reach.

-Challenges of Integrated TV Advertising
+Challenges of integrated TV advertising.

 1. Frequency management becomes a must.

-The solution is careful planning and monitoring.
-Balance ad frequency across linear and CTV to avoid overwhelming your audience.
+Strictly manage ad frequency across linear and CTV to avoid overwhelming your audience.
 Often, this will come down to making sure your reach on streaming truly is incremental.

 2. Measurement practices are inconsistent.

 Accurate TV measurement isn’t easy for any advertiser.
-But trying to evaluate linear and CTV together only makes it harder.
-Linear TV measures impressions by person, while CTV measures by household.
-This disparity makes it difficult to compare the performance of campaigns across both formats directly.
-It’s apples and oranges.
+But evaluating linear and CTV together only makes it harder.

 At Marketing Architects, we developed our own reach and frequency model, TruReach, to better understand and optimize campaigns across both linear and CTV.
 This helps ensure brands achieve truly incremental reach without excessive overlap and clarifies the impact of both types of TV.

-Find a Partner that Buys Both
+Find a partner that buys both.

 Despite these challenges, getting the best of both worlds isn’t a pipe dream.
 To access the benefits of using linear and CTV together (while sidestepping the challenges), work with the same partner for your linear and CTV campaigns.